AnomFIN/Overmind/README.md

 - 🔗 A fast link shortener
 - 📁 15-minute temp file uploads
 - 🗂️ A simple local file browser
-- 📷 A camera wall
+- 📷 Motion-triggered camera recorder (local-first)
 - 🧩 A shareable mind-map note board

 All wrapped into a single, ultra-polished web UI served from your Linux box.